dapinder-dhillon/the-python-workshop/doc/kata-4/HOW-TO.md

 ```shell
 pipenv run python python/logs_processor/notification.py --kata=4
 ```
-- You should have a notification in slack now "_Super!
-Dapinder, you have successfully completed kata 4 in your journey.
+- You should have a notification in slack now _"Super!
+Dapinder, you have successfully completed kata 4 in your journey"_.
 - onwards to [kata-5](../kata-5/HOW-TO.md)

+#### Achieved objective? :question: Learnings? :thinking:
+- Write Object-Oriented Code :white_check_mark: